U.S. Supplement/Issue 112/Text

 Bedrock of all Bahá’í Institutions

-As the activities of the American Bahá’í community expand, and its worldwide prestige correspondingly increases, the institution of the National Fund, the bedrock on which all other institutions must necessarily rest and be established, acquires added importance, and should be increasingly supported by the entire body of the believers, both in their individual capacities, aml through their collective efforts, whether organized as groups or as local Assemblies.
+As the activities of the American Bahá’í community expand, and its worldwide prestige correspondingly increases, the institution of the National Fund, the bedrock on which all other institutions must necessarily rest and be established, acquires added importance, and should be increasingly supported by the entire body of the believers, both in their individual capacities, and through their collective efforts, whether organized as groups or as local Assemblies.
 The supply of funds, in support of the National Treasury, constitutes, at the present time, the life-blood of these nascent institutions you are laboring to erect.
 Its importance cannot, surely, be over-estimated.
 Untold blessings shall no doubt crown every effort directed to that end.

 - SHOGHI EFFENDI